Montana

 An outlier of Yellowstone’s thermal areas: the travertine of Mammoth Hot Springs

-Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
+[ad_1] Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
 This week’s contribution is from Pat Shanks, research geologist emeritus with the U.S. Geological Survey.
 Map of Yellowstone National Park showing locations of thermal basins that host hot springs, geysers, and mudpots.
 Dark green areas host alkaline-chloride fluids.
-Yellowstone Caldera …
+Yellowstone …

 Read moreAn outlier of Yellowstone’s thermal areas: the travertine of Mammoth Hot Springs